 Absolutely.

-Once we reach our cruising altitude, flight attendants will pass through the cabin, collecting your U.S. citizenship renouncement forms and serving complimentary beverages and disposable crying tiles.
+Once we reach our cruising altitude, flight attendants will pass through the cabin, collecting your U.S. citizenship renouncement forms and serving complimentary beverages and disposable crying towels.

-Once I reach the drop zone, you'll be guided to the exit ramp at the rear of the plane, or you'll take a trash course on parachute folding and be judiciously thereafter.
+And once I reach the drop zone, you'll be guided to the exit ramp at the rear of the plane, where you'll take a crash course on parachute folding and be jettisoned shortly thereafter.

-We'd like to thank you for choosing Trump Airlines, and we'll get a soft landing.
+We'd like to thank you for choosing Trump Airlines and hope you have a soft landing.

 Bye-bye.